NoahBres/LearnRoadRunner/docs/drive-velocity-pid-tuning.md

 6. You're going to tune these values.
 The goal of the tuning process is to match `velocity0` to the `targetVelocity` line.
 Edit the values in the text boxes and press enter.
 They will live update and you should see the effects take place on the bot.

 7. Recommended tuning process:
    1. Set all the values, `kP`, `kD`, and `kI` to 0.
+Keep `kV` as is.
+   2. Increase `kV` until you start to match the `targetVelocity`.
+Once the plateaus start touching you can stop increasing.
-   2. Slowly increase `kP` to try and get the line to match the target.
+   3. Slowly increase `kP` to try and get the line to match the target.
-   3. Increase `kD` to try and dampen the oscillations.
+   4. Increase `kD` to try and dampen the oscillations.
 Increasing `kD` too far will simply increase oscillations.
-   4. Increase `kP` once again.
+   5. Increase `kP` once again.
 Repeat the `kP` and `kD` increase until your graph starts to match the target velocity.
-   5. You should not touch `kI`. `kI` tends to cause many problems and its use is technically incorrect.
+   6. You should not touch `kI`. `kI` tends to cause many problems and its use is technically incorrect.
-   6. The graph doesn't need to be perfect.
+   7. The graph doesn't need to be perfect.
 Just "good enough."
 You can waste an infinite amount of time trying to perfect it.
 Once the graph is overlapping for the majority
-   7. Check the tuning simulator to see how each gain affects the behavior.
+   8. Check the tuning simulator to see how each gain affects the behavior.

 ## Common Errors